openebs-archive/openebs-docs/docs/setupstorageclasses.md

 By default, OpenEBS comes with ext4 file system.
-However, if you wants to use xfs file system you can do so by adding the below entries in the openebs-storageclasses.yaml.
+However, if you want to use xfs file system you can do so by adding the below entries in the openebs-storageclasses.yaml.

 ```
 vi openebs/k8s/openebs-storageclasses.yaml